PrithivirajDamodaran/Gramformer/README.md

 - Fourth source is from the paper "Parallel Iterative Edit Models for Local Sequence Transduction" (EMNLP-IJCNLP 2019)
 - For the beta / pre-release experiments, I generated error edit pairs from 1st source and on top of that used W&I+LOCNESS from the 3rd source to filter the pairs with grammatical edits only.
 W&I+LOCNESS was used to harvest different patterns of grammar errors and is available as a [Huggingface dataset](https://huggingface.co/datasets/wi_locness).
 - I ended up with ~1M records and after some heurtistics based filtering amounted to ~1/2M records.
 - [Update] In the stable release I am using slices of data from sources 1, 2 and 4 listed above.
 Because sources 2 and 4 have large volume/variety and doesn't need expensive filtering process like in the case of source 1.
-(The model in the above table with v1 as suffix)
+(The stable model is the one in the above table with a suffix v1).
+In the stable release the edit pairs from source 1 are filtered using the POS tag disagreement techniques mentioned in the last paper in reference.

 ## Note on commercial uses and release versions